Henri Selmer's Offices, Factory, and Warehouse at Braintree, Essex.

 Would you believe that it all started in France before the Franco-Prussian War when, in 1858, Henri Selmer was born.
 He grew up to become a musician, playing the clarinet in the French Republican Guard and later with the Opera Comique and Lamoureux Orchestras.
 By 1885, Henri had started a small business manufacturing reeds and mouthpieces for clarinets, and by the turn of the century, this had developed into the production of clarinets themselves.
 In 1904, Henri's younger brother, Alexandre, who by that time was himself a musician playing with the Boston Philharmonic and Cincinnati Symphonic Orchestras, introduced Henri's new instruments to America, where they were a major success.
 In order to meet the growing demand, Henri first expanded his first workshop in Paris at the Place Dancourt, and then in 1919 opened a new factory at Mantes, about 30km from Paris.

 The story now jumps forward in both time and location......
-An Englishman called Ben Davis was demobbed from the British Army in 1919, after the First World War, and just when Dixieland and jazz was becoming popular in the UK.
-Being fascinated by the new sounds, Ben taught himself to play the saxaphone.
+An Englishman called Ben Davis was de-mobbed from the British Army in 1919, after the First World War, and just when Dixieland and jazz was becoming popular in the UK.
+Being fascinated by the new sounds, Ben taught himself to play the saxophone.
 Over the next few years, he played with most of the big bands in the country, and finally formed his own.

 After the war, Ben's brother Lew Davis, who was himself a leading trombonist, joined the company, and in 1953 a further move away from the French company occurred when Musical and Plastic Industries was formed as a public company; this being the new holding company for Selmer and an associate company called Selcol which made plastic toys and garden furniture.
-The gap between the two Selmer companies was widened in 1964, when the Davis brothers sold their majority shareholding to a Midlands company who's core business was the manufacture of umbrellas!
+The gap between the two Selmer companies was widened at the end of 1964, when the Davis brothers sold their majority shareholding to a Midlands company who's core business was the manufacture of umbrellas!
 This company very quickly got into difficulties, mainly due to the umbrella side of the business, and the bankers took control.
 They appointed a Mr John Cochrane as Chairman & MD, and it was he who steered the Selmer company very successfully during the next period between 1965 and early 1972.
 The Davis brothers retired to live in the South of France.

 In 1972, John Cockrane retired, and it would appear that from then on, problems developed with Selmers.
 Around 1974, the company was purchased by Chicago Musical Instruments (CMI), as a base in the UK for their own operations - in particular Lowrey Organs.
 The development of amplification was allowed to dwindle and the Braintree factory was eventually closed.
 Selmer amps continued to be made for a while after in a much smaller unit on an industrial estate in the same area.
 Production finally came to a close in the early 1980's.